Swiss Alps Trail Running Grand Tour

 225KM || 14'000M+/-

-Trail runners now have a Grand Tour in the Alps!
+The Alps first Grand Tour specifically for trail runners!
 It’s the running version of what skiers and hikers have long had, a Haute Route.
 But, this tour is designed by runners, for runners.
 We call it the Via Valais.

-The multi-stage route moves through some of the Swiss Alps’ most beautiful terrain, traversing in and out of valleys rather than straight up and down.
+The multi-stage route moves through some of the Swiss Alps’ most dramatic and beautiful terrain, traversing in and out of valleys rather than straight up and down.
 You'll run beneath numerous 4000-meter peaks, alongside glaciers, and over high, alpine passes.
-It’s a trail runner’s dream tour.
+It’s the trail runner’s dream tour.

 STAGE 1 VERBIER TO CAB.
 D’ESSERTZE